COVID-19: Vaccination & Testing

 - Can the COVID-19 vaccine be administered to children?

-The Pfizer COVID-19 vaccine is recommended for those ages 12 and over.
+Yes.
+The Pfizer COVID-19 vaccine is now authorized for emergency use and recommended for those ages 5 and older.

 - Is there a COVID-19 vaccine available for children younger than 12 years old?